wihl/grpc-msgs/README.md

 It generates a random string for each row and adds a CRC32 check.
 The CRC32 is validated on the client.

-The client makes the request twice: once using a repeated field and again using streaming.
+The client makes the request up to three times:
+* once using a repeated field
+* if paging is specified, again using a repeated field but paged into smaller sets of rows
+* Finally, using streaming.

 It reports the time taken for each type of request.

-If the size of the message will exceed 1 Gb, only streaming is used.
+If the size of the message will exceed 1 Gb, only paging and streaming are used.
 The Python server errors out with a message size larger than 1 Gb.